 A wearable instrument inspired by idealized muscular structure.
 I wanted to find a fun way to incorporate sound on the body.
 Pressing each ab triggers a different note produced by a piezo buzzer placed on the belly button.

-This is a project for a wearables class at NYU.
-For this assignment we explored sound.
+I built this as part of a class assignment exploring sound.
 I started thinking about instruments and how it would be fun to play an instrument on my body.
 I had previously made a couple keyboards using Arduino and a piezo speaker.
 I started thinking about how I could recreate this as a wearable.

 I thought it would be fun to tap on my belly to produce music and then it occurred to me that I could create a six-pack of buttons that would produce different sounds.
 My Floridian upbringing has taught me that people love to show off their six-packs at the beach, so I imagine this instrument would be a hit at beach parties.
 A marketable version would be water-proof, SPF 30, and sound like steel drums.

 I started by drawing some abs on a mannequin to make a pattern.

 Then I cut them out of muslin and tried them on myself.
 Oops, this lo-fi selfie almost make them look real!

 I traced them onto some fusible interfacing web so I could attach the conductive fabric to some jersey fabric.
 I also attached conductive fabric to the muslin.
 These would act as the two sides on my fabric buttons.